Pocoyo: Series overview

 Series 4 consists of episodes similar to the first two series, but now with less audience engagement from the Narrator.
 Originally on YouTube, the first half produced 26 episodes and it became successful.
 Because of its success, the second half with 26 episodes was produced exclusively on the Spanish children's channel Clan TVE, ABC Kids in Australia, and exclusively in the Pocoyo Party game for the PlayStation 4 and the Nintendo Switch.
 Later in mid-2024, the second half of series 4 would begin to be uploaded to YouTube.

 Since 2016, there are specials in relation with the holidays each year with few relating to sports.
 Following the success of series 4, there are episodes produced as a web series, and both series are exclusively online in YouTube.

 Series 5 released its first 13 episodes exclusively on Max in Latin America on 22 July 2024.
 When the second batch released on 14 July 2025, the series featured more new characters like Pocoyo's little sister, Bea along with new locations expanding Pocoyo World.
 It also featured the return of British actor and comedian Stephen Fry who narrated the first 2 series of Pocoyo as well with Pocoyo speaking in full sentences with his friends, adding more depth for the story and appeal fans in a new way.
-Similar to the series 4 episode "Dragon Island", five of the episodes will be mixed into live action.
+Similar to the series 4 episode "Dragon Island", five episodes of the series were planned to be mixed into live action.
+However, this idea was possibly scrapped as none of the series 5 episodes feature any live-action scenes.